Confidential Mission: Plot

-A group of terrorists have stolen the World's Coalition's satellite.
+A group of terrorists has stolen the World's Coalition's satellite.
 The Confidential Mission Force (CMF) sends two of its agents, Howard Gibson and Jean Clifford, to investigate.
 They first infiltrate a museum, where they find out "Agares" is behind the plot of stealing the satellite.
-As soon as they grab the disc with the information, one of the Agares leaders prevent them from getting the disc.
+As soon as they grab the disc with the information, one of the Agares leaders prevents them from getting the disc.
 After they retrieve the disc, they are sent to a train traveling through the mountains.
 There, they find out that Agares has kidnapped satellite programmer Irina Mikhailova and forced her to reprogram the satellite.
 Howard and Jean manage to rescue Irina but are stopped by the General, whom they eventually defeat in a fierce firefight.
 With the help of Irina, CMF locates Agares Headquarters, where the satellite control is being transported to a submarine.
 Howard and Jean manage to make it through the base and find the Agares Ringleader, who plans to use the satellite to destroy the CMF's headquarters.
 After being defeated, the leader uses a self-destruct sequence on Agares's base and escapes in a submarine.
 If the player succeeds in the final quick time event, the two agents manage to use the satellite to destroy the submarine and deep-six the Ringleader.
 Howard and Jean then escape, thus saving the rest of the CMF from being destroyed.

 Gameplay

-Hitmaker ported this game to the Dreamcast console direct from the arcade.
+Hitmaker ported this game to the Dreamcast console directly from the arcade.
 The idea of the mission is to infiltrate enemy headquarters using a combined assortment of weapons and gadgets.

 Gameplay using a regular Dreamcast controller moving an on-screen cursor is available.